|Author:||Fiona Himsworth/Lee Davey|

 Learners have the right to information, advice and guidance that is impartial, unbiased and realistic.
 Where appropriate, we make referrals to external agencies for further support or services.

-IAG frontline specialists and our wider staff team should have the skills and knowledge to identify a learner’s needs quickly and effectively.
-They should be able either to work with the learner to address their needs, to signpost or to refer them to suitable alternative provision.
+IAG frontline specialists and our wider staff team will have the skills and knowledge to identify a learner’s needs quickly and effectively.
+They will be able either to work with the learner to address their needs, to signpost or to refer them to suitable alternative provision.

-The learning and development needs of York Learning IAG services are identified during the business planning and staff appraisal processes, alongside national priorities.
+The learning and development needs of York Learning IAG services are identified during the business planning, quality cycle, and staff appraisal processes, alongside national priorities.
 The identified needs include professional and subject updating via long and short external courses, meetings, conferences, leadership and management, employability skills and other developmental activities.

-We provide IAG training and support to our specialist team, front-line staff, assessors and tutors.
+We provide ongoing IAG training and support to our specialist team, front-line staff, assessors and tutors to identify transferable skills linked to their curriculum and to inform learners of available learning and work progression routes.

 We value new ideas and approaches and seek new opportunities and solutions to meeting the IAG needs and demands of our learners, employers and the local community whilst supporting national and regional education and economic strategies.
 We seek to encourage and celebrate creativity and to be supportive of innovation, in particular to reach.
 We believe that our staff and learners should work in a truly supportive environment, with a clear sense of purpose to achieve our mission and realise our aims.

 Access to IAG should be is free from direct or indirect discrimination.
 Services should be recognised and trusted by participants, have convenient range of entry points from which participants may be signposted or referred to the services they need, and be open at times and in places which suit participants’ needs.
-In addition to the IAG team based at West Offices, IAG is provided at 1-1 learner inductions, in class, on York Learning website, at sessions within Aspire i-Gen, Winterscale House, in the workplace and within our marketing material and is available free of charge to any individual on request.
+In addition to the IAG team based at West Offices, IAG is provided at 1-1 learner inductions, in class, on York Learning website, at sessions within, Winterscale House, in the workplace, and within our marketing material, and is available free of charge to any individual on request.

 Learners and stakeholders are made aware of our IAG services through our website, Learning for Everyone brochure, various marketing materials and our learner handbook.
-We host various local events, eg, twice-yearly York Learning city wide Job Fair and two smaller target fairs held in super output areas of York supporting the hardest to reach learners.
+We host various local events, e.g. York Learning jobs fairs held in central York and super output areas of York supporting the hardest to reach learners.
 We also support apprenticeship events, school fairs, and run workshops and open evenings to provide prospective learners with relevant course information.

 Links between IAG services should be clear from the participants’ perspective, regardless of the programme or location of their study.
 Where necessary, participants will be supported in their transition between services.